top of page

 Preparation

-1. Combine the lime crema ingredients in a bowl and mix well.
-Set aside
+1. Whisk together the lime crema ingredients in a small bowl until smooth.
+Set aside.

 2. Combine all the spice blend ingredients in a small bowl.
-Massage the mixture with your fingers to break down the brown sugar.
-Combine 1 tbsp with 1 tbsp of oil
+Massage with your fingers to break down the brown sugar.
+Mix 1 tablespoon of the blend with 1 tablespoon of the olive oil and set aside.
+Store the rest in an airtight container for up to 1 month.

-3. Position a rack on the top third of oven, preheat oven to 400° F. Brush both sides of tortillas with 1 tbsp of oil and arrange on a baking sheet.
-It's okay if they overlap a little bit.
-Bake for 5 minutes on each side until brown and crisp.
-Transfer to wire rack and allow to cool
+3. Position a rack in the upper third of the oven and preheat to 400°F. Brush both sides of the corn tortillas with 1 tablespoon of the olive oil and arrange in a single layer on a rimmed baking sheet.
+Bake for 5 minutes per side until golden and crisp.
+Transfer to a wire rack to cool.

-4. Heat 2 tsp in a large skillet over medium heat.
-Add 1 garlic clove and cook, stirring occasionally, until fragrant, about 30 seconds.
-Add spice blend and oil and cook, stirring, for another 30 seconds.
-Add beans and cook, stirring occasionally, until heated through, about 4 minutes.
-Transfer beans to a food processor and add ¼ cup water, and pulse until smooth.
-Add more water as needed 1 tbsp at a time.
+4. Heat 2 teaspoons of the olive oil in a large skillet over medium heat.
+Add 1 garlic clove and cook, stirring constantly, until fragrant, about 30 seconds.
+Add the espresso-chili spice blend and oil mixture and cook, stirring, for another 30 seconds.
+Add the beans and cook, stirring occasionally, until heated through, about 4 minutes.
+Transfer to a food processor, add 1/4 cup of water, and pulse until smooth.
+Add more water 1 tablespoon at a time as needed.

-5. Preheat broiler to high.
-Toss bell peppers, onion, zucchini, corn, and remaining garlic, 1 tbsp oil, and 1/2 tsp of salt in a large bowl.
-Spread on a rimmed baking sheet.
-Broil, stirring occasionally, until lightly charred, about 10 minutes
+5. Preheat the broiler to high.
+Toss the bell peppers, onion, zucchini, corn, and remaining garlic with 1 tablespoon of the olive oil and 1/2 teaspoon of salt in a large bowl.
+Spread in a single layer on a rimmed baking sheet.
+Broil, stirring once or twice, until lightly charred, about 10 minutes.

 Recent Posts